ibi/wf-extension-tutorial/README.md

 * _s = the series id;
 * _g = the group id;

-The use of these properties will be discussed later; in short, they make it easy in adding WebFOCUS® tooltips to chart elements such as the bars.
+The use of these properties will be discussed later; in short, they make it easy in adding WebFOCUS<sup>®</sup> tooltips to chart elements such as the bars.

 renderConfig.data is defined in the wf_api.js file; this should be used to feed into your  **JS Viz** to simplify the extension creation process when you're ready.

 ### Step 1.3: Other API properties to use ###

-The following additional properties are made available in wf_api.js to help with rendering the  **JS Viz** within WebFOCUS®.
-All these properties are set by WebFOCUS® at run-time of the extension
+The following additional properties are made available in wf_api.js to help with rendering the  **JS Viz** within WebFOCUS<sup>®</sup>.
+All these properties are set by WebFOCUS<sup>®</sup> at run-time of the extension

-* renderConfig.width = the width of the rendering container provided by WebFOCUS®; in most cases it's the InfoAssist or Designer drawing canvas.
-In addition, it would be a panel within a WebFOCUS® Page.
+* renderConfig.width = the width of the rendering container provided by WebFOCUS<sup>®</sup>; in most cases it's the InfoAssist or Designer drawing canvas.
+In addition, it would be a panel within a WebFOCUS<sup>®</sup> Page.

-* renderConfig.height = the height of the rendering container provided by WebFOCUS®; in most cases it's the InfoAssist or Designer drawing canvas.
-In addition, it would be a panel within a WebFOCUS® Page.
+* renderConfig.height = the height of the rendering container provided by WebFOCUS<sup>®</sup>; in most cases it's the InfoAssist or Designer drawing canvas.
+In addition, it would be a panel within a WebFOCUS<sup>®</sup> Page.

-* renderConfig.container.id = the html id of the container WebFOCUS® is going to use to render the  **JS Viz** in
+* renderConfig.container.id = the html id of the container WebFOCUS<sup>®</sup> is going to use to render the  **JS Viz** in

-### Step 1.4: Adding properties for the WebFOCUS® author to configure ###
+### Step 1.4: Adding properties for the WebFOCUS<sup>®</sup> author to configure ###

-As part of the WebFOCUS® extension implementation process, you have to decide what aspects of the visualization you want the content author to customize.
+As part of the WebFOCUS<sup>®</sup> extension implementation process, you have to decide what aspects of the visualization you want the content author to customize.

 In this tutorial, the extension is going to provide properties to configure the x axis, the y axis, and the color of the bar.

 In the properties.json file, there's a property called "properties" and "propertyAnnotations".
-This defines all the properties a WebFOCUS® author using InfoAssist or Designer can customize when they are creating content.
+This defines all the properties a WebFOCUS<sup>®</sup> author using InfoAssist or Designer can customize when they are creating content.

 In this tutorial, the properties are: